 ShipBob’s order fulfillment covers a wide range of services:

 - Distributed inventory.
-ShipBob has warehouses in New York City, Chicago, Los Angeles, and San Francisco, with many more popping up in the coming years.
+ShipBob has warehouses in New York City, Chicago, Los Angeles, San Francisco, and Dallas, with many more popping up in the coming years.
 You can strategically split your inventory between any of their warehouses, so that your products are closer to your customers.
 This translates to cheaper shipping for you and faster delivery times for customers.

 - Inventory management.
 Never run out of a product again with ShipBob’s sophisticated inventory management software.
 It even sends low inventory notifications, so you have plenty of time to reorder before your product sells out.